 Box Sets I and II were donated to the following school districts:

-- Commission scolaire francophone de la Colombie britannique - École au Coeur-de-l'île, Comox
+- Conseil scolaire francophone de la Colombie britannique - École au Coeur-de-l'île, Comox

 - Comox Valley School District 71